 Moreover, turkeys are bigger and require more space and more food, which means it's more expensive to raise turkeys.
 Turkeys also take longer to start laying eggs, beginning at around 32 weeks of age as opposed to around 20 weeks for chickens.
 To put that in context, a turkey is ready for slaughter at 14 to 18 weeks, meaning it requires an additional 12 to 18 weeks of feeding before it ever lays a single egg.
 When the turkey does finally start laying, it's at a rate of around just two eggs per week, compared to one chicken egg a day.

 Why Don't We Eat Turkey Eggs?

-If you're determined, you can absolutely buy turkey eggs.
-But don't expect to find them at the grocery store.
-Instead, try farmer's markets, or, better yet, reach out to the local farms that raise heritage turkeys and ask if they sell turkey eggs.
+If you're determined, you can find turkey eggs, but not at the grocery store.
+Instead, try farmers markets or, better yet, reach out to the local farms that raise heritage turkeys and ask if they sell turkey eggs.